GoldenDog190/reading-notes-201/class-02.md

 ## JavaScript Chapter 2 "Basic JavaScript Instructions":

+**Basic Javascript Instructions**
+- Expressions: evaluates into a single value
+1. Expressions that assign a value to a variable.
+Example: var color = 'beige'; --> The value of color is now beige.
+2. Expressions that use 2 or more values to return a single value.
+Example: var area = 3 * 2; --> The value of the area is now 6.
+- Operators
+1. Assignment Operators
+2. Comparison Operators
+3. Logical Operators
+4. Arithmetic Operators
+5. String Operators

+- Arithmetic Operators: mathematical operators, which you can use numbers
+- String Operators: the + symbol.
+This is used to join strings on either side.
+Jioning 2 or more string to create one new string is called concatenation.

 ## JavaScript Chapter 4 "Decisions and Loops" *only up to section on switch statements*:

 **Operators**